What is Video Analytics for CCTV?

 Video analytics refers to the automated interpretation of video using AI and machine learning.
 It enables CCTV systems to understand what is happening in front of each camera without constant manual supervision.

-Video analytics systems extract information from video frames and compare it against trained AI models.
+Furthermore, Ai based video analytics in CCTV systems extract information from video frames and compare it against trained AI models.
 This approach identifies activity, behaviour and potential risks with greater consistency than human monitoring alone.

 Identifying objects such as people, vehicles and animals